Wacom-Developer/sdk-for-signature-ios/GETTING-STARTED.md

 ### Configuring the SDK for use in SWIFT

-To use the Wacom Signature SDK in your project, you first need to copy and configure the resources:
+To use the Wacom Ink SDK for signature in your project, you first need to copy and configure the resources:

 * Add the 'libc++.dylib' into the "Linked Frameworks and Libraries" list within the "General Settings" of the project build target
 * Add 'CoreBluetooth.framework' into the "Linked Frameworks and Libraries" list within the "General Settings" of the project build target